sabi-31/My_Perfect_Arch-linux/README.md

 This guide assumes that you are on a UEFI system.

+> While I will try to explain why and what I'm doing here, this is not a noob friendly guide.
+You need to know at least basic concepts of linux and know your way around the terminal.

 > A lot of the stuff I will talk about here, was hugely inspired by other people in the community and their work.

 Special Credits to: